Cycling in the Netherlands: OV-fiets

-OV-fiets (literally: "Public Transport bicycle") is the name of a very large, nationwide bicycle rental / sharing system run by Nederlandse Spoorwegen aka NS (Dutch Railways) — by far the Netherlands' largest rail service operator.
+OV-fiets (literally: "Public Transport bicycle") is the name of a very large, nationwide bicycle rental / sharing system run by Nederlandse Spoorwegen aka NS (Dutch Railways)—by far the Netherlands' largest rail service operator.
 Almost 15,000 OV-fietsen are offered for rent at over 300 locations across the Netherlands; at many train stations, at bus or tram stops, in several city centres and at P+R car parks.
 When you arrive at a town's station by train, you can quickly rent an OV-fiets to cycle to your destination.

 The OV-fiets program, which started on a small scale in 2003, has steadily grown in popularity, first registering 1 million rides in 2011, but Dutch Rail expected 3 million rides in 2017, up 25% from 2.4 million in 2016.
-However, this was even exceeded — the number came out at 3.2 million.
+However, this was even exceeded—the number came out at 3.2 million.

 In recent years Dutch Rail expanded their rental fleet by around 1000 bicycles a year to keep up with demand.
 However, a surge in demand forced NS to rush order an extra 6000 bicycles in 2017.
 The company aimed to have 14,500 bicycles available by the end of 2017.

-Membership to the OV-fiets scheme is required, but as of 1 January 2017 only costs €0.01 per year, to verify identity and payment data.
-Bikes can be accessed using the normal NS public transport card — and 24-hour rental costs €3.85.
+Membership to the OV-fiets scheme is free with a free OV-fiets season ticket (and automatically included for those with any other NS subscription).
+Bikes can be accessed using the normal OV-Chipkaart —and 24-hour rental costs €4.55 as of November 2024.
 Since the new policy is in place, the number of registered users has jumped from ≈200,000 to ≈500,000.